openknowledge-archive/datapackage-validate-js/README.md

 validator.validate(string)
 ```

-* `string`: datapackage.json string to validate (note method will take
+* `string`: datapackage.json string or object to validate (note method will
-  care of parsing the string and checking it is valid JSON)
+  take care of parsing the string and checking it is valid JSON if it is not
+  parsed already)

-Note the method is synchronous and returns a JS object with following structure:
+Note the method is synchronous and returns a JS object with following
+structure:

 ```
 {
   valid: true | false,
   errors: [
     {
+      // every error has a message
-      message: 'Invalid JSON'
+      message: 'Invalid JSON: ...'
+      // JSON errors come from json-lint and will also have
+      line:
+    },
+    {
+      message: 'Array is too short (0), minimum 1',
+      // schema errors come from schema validator and include additiona
+      // path in input JSON
+      dataPath: '/resources',
+      // path in schema
+      schemaPath: '/properties/resources/minItems',
     },
     ...
   ]